 Trips are planned from time to time to explore and visit areas beyond our region or outside the state.
-Trips for members and their partners have been to Mildura and Broken Hill, the Central Highlands near Tumut, the Murray River, and to the Gippsland Lakes.
+Trips for members and their partners have been to Mildura and Broken Hill, the Central Highlands near Tumut, and a cruise on the Murray River on a “Proud Mary”.
+Our most recent outing was a three day trip to the NE Victorian Art Silo Trail.

 Melbourne has many attractive venues suitable for outings each month.
 These outings are usually half days with conducted tours of places such as the State Library, Museum, Easter Hill Fire Station, Botanical Gardens, The Shrine, or some of our Exhibitions and Displays in the City or suburbs.